everx-labs/ever-sdk-js/packages/cli/README.md

   -h, --help                      Display help for command

 Commands:
-  graphql|gql [options] <string>  Sending query to graphql endpoint kamikadze|k [options]           Run Kamikadze contract which selfdestruction process by calling `sendAllMoney` function qrcode|qr <string>              Generate QR code by using text argument and output to the console help [command]                  Display help for command
+  graphql|gql [options] <string>  Sending a query to a GraphQL endpoint. kamikadze|k [options]           Run the Kamikaze contract, which triggers the self-destruct process by calling the `sendAllMoney` function. qrcode|qr <string>              Generate a QR code using the provided text argument and output it to the console. help [command]                  Display help for command

 Examples: